 Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the natural resources exploration (i.e.,… read more

-VRÎNCEANU, CRISTINA A., GREBBY, STEPHEN and MARSH, STUART, 2021.
+VRÎNCEANU, CRISTINA A., GREBBY, STEPHEN and MARSH, STUART, 2023.
 The performance of speckle filters on Copernicus Sentinel-1 SAR images containing natural oil slicks.
-NEW FRONTIERS IN GEOLOGICAL REMOTE SENSING: GEOLOGICAL SOCIETY, LONDON, SPECIAL PUBLICATIONS.
+QUARTERLY JOURNAL OF ENGINEERING GEOLOGY AND HYDROGEOLOGY.
 (In Press.)

 Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the natural resources exploration (i.e., geoenergy and minerals) and the monitoring of their exploitation.
 This includes identifying potential mineral deposits and geothermal energy resources by mapping anomalous mineral assemblages, determining key characteristics (e.g., porosity, permeability, fracture density) for reservoir modelling, and monitoring ground motion at sites associated with gas storage (i.e., CO2), energy production and mining using InSAR.